RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Experiments

-\textbf{Query Ranges.} Consistent with prior research~\cite{xu2024irangegraph}, we note that despite the widespread industrial adoption of RFANN queries (e.g., at Apple~\cite{pound2025micronn}, Milvus~\cite{wang2021milvus}, and Alibaba~\cite{wei2020analyticdb}), no benchmark datasets and query ranges are publicly available due to privacy considerations.
+\textbf{Datasets.} Following previous RFANN studies~\cite{xu2024irangegraph,liang2024unify,zuo2024serf,li2025attribute}, we use \revRone{6} widely-used real datasets as the benchmark: YouTube-Audio (YT-Audio for short), YouTube-RGB\footnote{\url{https://research.google.com/youtube8m/download.html}} (YT-RGB for short), WIT-Image\footnote{\url{https://github.com/google-research-datasets/wit}} (WIT for short), \revRone{TripClick}\footnote{\url{https://tripdatabase.github.io/tripclick/}}, SIFT1M and GIST1M\footnote{\url{http://corpus-texmex.irisa.fr/}}. \revRone{Table~\ref{tab:dataset} also includes SpaceV10M and {SIFT-scale}, two larger datasets used for scalability evaluation.} For numeric attribute assignment, we maintain consistency with previous studies~\cite{xu2024irangegraph,li2025attribute}: YT-Audio uses video publication time, YT-RGB employs \textit{like} counts, WIT utilizes image size, \revRone{TripClick uses timestamp}, and SIFT1M and GIST1M use synthetic numeric attributes generated by random distributions following the methodology used in~\cite{li2025attribute}. \textbf{Query Ranges.} Consistent with prior research~\cite{xu2024irangegraph}, we note that despite the widespread industrial adoption of RFANN queries (e.g., at Apple~\cite{pound2025micronn}, Milvus~\cite{wang2021milvus}, and Alibaba~\cite{wei2020analyticdb}), no benchmark datasets and query ranges are publicly available due to privacy considerations.
 Following established evaluation methodologies~\cite{xu2024irangegraph,li2025attribute}, we generate synthetic query ranges to assess performance.
-We define the range fraction of a query as $2^{-i}$ if it covers $n/2^i$ data objects, and evaluate queries through two query workloads: (1) a mixed workload for overall performance evaluation, where the query set is evenly divided into ten subsets with target selectivities $s_i = 2^{-i}$ for $i = 0,\ldots,9$, and the reported performance aggregates results over these subsets; and (2) fixed selectivity workloads for specific performance analysis, where we construct three query sets with selectivities fixed at 1\%, 10\%, and 25\%, respectively, to evaluate method performance across varying selectivity levels.
+For a fixed selectivity \(s\), each query range is a contiguous interval in the sorted attribute order containing approximately an \(s\) fraction of the dataset, and all methods use the same range files and exhaustive ground-truth results.
+We evaluate queries through two query workloads: (1) a mixed workload for overall performance evaluation, using the fixed mixed-selectivity query set; and (2) fixed selectivity workloads for specific performance analysis.
+The fixed-selectivity curves report 1\%, 10\%, and \revRone{50\%} selectivity to evaluate method performance across low-, medium-, and \revRone{high-selectivity} RFANN workloads.